nickgarvey/showdown-helper/README.md

 # Installation

 Clone this repo

-Go to extensions -> developer mode -> add unpacked -> pick the repo
+Go to extensions -> developer mode -> add unpacked -> pick the repo folder